shanto-kumar-saha/MobileAutomation2-Appium--WebApp/README.md

 *  User open the app,
 *  Input some requremrnt information form,
-*  add to cart the product,
+*  Add to cart the product,
 *  Validate the amount,
 *  Proceed the button,
-*  Go to Goole browser for native feature's.
+*  Go to Google browser for Native App feature's.

 <h2>📸 Project Video</h2>